Fliplet/fliplet-cli/docs/Data-integration-service.md

 ## Update the agent to the latest version

-If you need to update the agent to the latest version available on npm, run the following command from the Node.js shell:
+If you need to update the agent to the latest version available on npm, run the following command from the **Node.js command prompt**:

 ```
-npm update -g
+npm update fliplet-agent -g
 ```

+<p class="warning">Please make sure all <strong>Windows Services installed for the Fliplet Agent</strong> are stopped before updating the agent.</p>

 ---